 The first 4 missile tubes were delivered to Barrow in April 2020 and welding into a Quad Pack is complete.
 Integration into a pressure hull section progressed well. is A further two tubes were delivered in July 2020.

-The MTAs are far more complex than just metal tubes and Babcock is believed to be largely responsible for the complex launch system.
+The MTAs are far more complex than just metal tubes and Northrop Grumman is responsible for the complex launch system.
 The 58-tonne Trident missiles are ejected from the tubes by steam cannon.
 An explosive charge is used to vaporise a tank of water into steam.
 As the boat ‘hovers’ a few meters below the water, the expanding steam pressure forces the missile out of its launch tube with enough momentum for it to clear the water surface before the rockets ignite.
 Each tube has its own independent launch system that demands precision engineering to resist very high-pressure steam and safely eject a large nuclear-tipped rocket.
 The tubes must also allow maintenance access so the missiles can be inspected at sea.

 Besides the launch tubes and their subsystems, an SSBN requires a sophisticated trim and compensation system to keep the boat stable during and after missile launch.
 As the missile leaves the tube, it has a substantial effect on the trim of the boat and water and air has to be rapidly moved between ballast tanks to ensure the submarine remains stationary in the hover position during successive launches.
 Consisting of a series of sensors and controls linked to valves, pipework, pumps, high-pressure air vessels and tanks, this is and one of many demanding engineering challenges.
 In 2018 it emerged the design and manufacture of this system for the Dreadnought class would cost £270m, more than 4 times the original estimate.